-Over the reporting period, the NEB's four full-time employees (three Officers and the Executive Support Advisor) dedicated the equivalent of 0.02 person years to Privacy activities.
-Because the Board did not receive any Privacy Requests, the bulk of the Board's ATIP Office resources were dedicated primarily to activities related to Access to Information or Parliamentary Inquiries.
+Over the reporting period, the NEB's four full-time employees (three Officers and the Executive Support Advisor) dedicated the equivalent of 0.14 person years to Privacy activities.
+This represents a change from the 2014-15 fiscal year when no Privacy requests were processed.
+Even though the Board processed 6 Privacy Requests throughout the year, the bulk of the Board's ATIP Office resources continue to be dedicated primarily to activities related to Access to Information or Parliamentary Inquiries.
 The resources associated with administering the Access to Information Act were reported on the statistical report for Access to Information and not duplicated on the statistical report for Privacy, in accordance with direction from the Treasury Board Secretariat.

-VI.
-Description of Education and Training Activities
+5. Description of Education and Training Activities